 Name Provider Attrs ebs ebs ebs-ssd ebs volume-type=ssd loop loop rootfs rootfs tmpfs tmpfs

-Depending on the storage provider, custom storage pools can be created.
-For example, the 'ebs' storage provider supports several configuration attributes:
+Depending on the storage provider (see below), custom storage pools can be created.
+In the case of AWS, the 'ebs' storage provider supports several configuration attributes:

 - 'volume-type': volume type (i.e. magnetic, ssd, or provisioned-iops)

 For example, to provision a 3000 IOPS volume (100GiB x 30IOPS/GiB) by first creating a custom storage pool and then having a newly deployed PostgreSQL use it for its database storage:

 juju create-storage-pool iops ebs volume-type=provisioned-iops iops=30 juju deploy postgresql --storage pgdata=iops,100G

 Most storage can be dynamically added to, and removed from, a unit.
 Some types of storage, however, cannot be dynamically managed.
 For instance, Juju cannot disassociate MAAS disks from their respective MAAS nodes.
 These types of static storage can only be requested at deployment time and will be removed when the machine is removed from the model.